MrIdrisAbdulrahman/certified-aws-devops-professional/03-resilient-cloud-solutions/route53.md

 - They can be associated with health checks
 - Use cases: load balancing between regions, testing new application versions, etc.
 - We can assign a weight of 0 to a record to stop sending traffic to the resource
-- If all the records have weight of 0, then all the resources will resolved equally
+- If all the records have weight of 0, then all the resources will be resolved equally

 ### Latency-based

-- The hosted zone will resolve the resource that has the least latency for the requestor
+- The hosted zone will resolve the resource that has the least latency for the requester
 - Helpful when latency is a priority for the users
 - Latency is based on traffic between users and AWS Regions
 - Records can be associated with health checks